phcode-dev/theme-template/README.md

 Quick start and create a new theme by using this template.
 Follow the below 4 steps:

-Refer this [link](https://docs.phcode.dev/api/writing-ext-themes) for detailed extension docs after following the below steps:
+Refer this [link](https://docs.phcode.dev/api/creating-themes) for detailed theme documentation after following the below steps:

 ## step 1